min2ha/ukwa-site/content/target/71831/index.en.md

   "start_date": "2018-09-29T09:00:00Z"
 }

-# Welsh Fabians: The Fabian Society of Wales

 The Fabian Society is a socialist organisation whose purpose is to advance the principles of democratic socialism within the UK.
 This is the site for Welsh Fabians and contains articles from their Welsh members.